core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## CoAP NoSec Mode ## {#chap-security-considerations-nosec-mode}

 CoAP group communication, if not protected, is vulnerable to all the attacks mentioned in {{Section 11 of RFC7252}} for IP multicast.
+Moreover, if the NoSec mode is used, amplification attacks are especially feasible to perform and greatly effective in their impact {{I-D.mattsson-core-coap-attacks}}.

+Therefore, even in case of non-sensitive and non-critical applications, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode, also in order to prevent an easy proliferation of high-volume amplification attacks as further discussed in {{ssec-amplification}}.

+Exceptionally, early discovery of devices and resources is a typical use case where NoSec mode is applied.
+In such a situation, the querying devices do not have yet configured any mutual security relations at the time they perform the discovery.
+Also, high-volume and harmful amplifications can be prevented through appropriate and conservative configurations, since only a few CoAP servers are expected to be configured for responding to the group requests sent for discovery (see {{ssec-amplification}}).

-Thus, for sensitive and mission-critical applications (e.g., health monitoring systems and alarm monitoring systems), it is NOT RECOMMENDED to deploy CoAP group communication in NoSec mode.
+CoAP group communication in NoSec mode SHOULD NOT be deployed for sensitive and mission-critical applications (e.g., health monitoring systems and alarm monitoring systems).

-Without application-layer security, CoAP group communication SHOULD only be deployed in applications that are non-critical, and that do not involve or may have an impact on sensitive data and personal sphere.
+CoAP group communication without application-layer security SHOULD be deployed only in applications that are non-critical and that do not involve or may have an impact on sensitive data and personal sphere.
 These include, e.g., read-only temperature sensors deployed in non-sensitive environments, where the client reads out the values but does not use the data to control actuators or to base an important decision on.

-Early discovery of devices and resources is a typical use case where NoSec mode is applied, since the devices involved do not have yet configured any mutual security relations at the time the discovery takes place.

-If NoSec mode is used, amplification attacks {{I-D.mattsson-core-coap-attacks}} are especially feasible to perform and effective in their impact.
-Therefore, in order to prevent an easy proliferation of high-volume amplification attacks, it is generally NOT RECOMMENDED to use CoAP group communication in NoSec mode, as further discussed in {{ssec-amplification}}.

 ## Group OSCORE ## {#chap-security-considerations-sec-mode}